Twinklebear/Twinklebear.github.io-jekyll/_posts/2019-11-20-the-sbt-three-ways.md

 The hit group records in the SBT would then be written in order by instance and the geometry order within the instance's bottom-level acceleration structure, with separate primary and occlusion hit groups.
-A scene with two instances, the first with one geometry and the second with two, would have its hit group records laid out as shown below.
+A scene with two instances, the first instance containing one geometry and the second containing two geometries, would have its hit group records laid out as shown below.

 <figure>
 	<img class="img-fluid" src="/assets/img/2instance_sbt_example.svg">